Interview

 remove inks that are hard to remove and now that the EU has done so, it

-looks like the FDA may copy the EU.
+looks like the FDA copied the Brits.
 That would be a shame especially since

 the EU improperly banned 316L Stainless Steel requiring the use of